ferencberes/TGIB/README.md

+This repo is cloned from [sang-woo-seo/TGIB](https://github.com/sang-woo-seo/TGIB) for experimental purposes.

 # Self-Explainable Temporal Graph Networks based on Graph Information Bottleneck

 The official source code for [KDD24] Self-Explainable Temporal Graph Networks based on Graph Information Bottleneck.